Cong slams Kangana's 1947 was 'bheek' remark as 'treason', demands Padma Shri be taken back | Politics

 What Kangana Ranaut has said is ''direct treason'', Vallabh said.

-Another Congress spokesperson Supriya Shrinate slammed Ranaut and said her remarks were ''berating and an insult'' to the sacrifice made by lakhs of citizens, including freedom fighters such as Mahatma Gandhi, Jawaharlal Nehru, Sardar Vallabhbhai Patel, Maulana Abul Kalam Azad, Bhagat Singh, Chandra Shekhar Azad and Netaji Subhash Chandra Bose.
+Another Congress spokesperson Supriya Shrinate said Ranaut's remarks were ''berating and an insult'' to the sacrifice made by lakhs of citizens, including freedom fighters such as Mahatma Gandhi, Jawaharlal Nehru, Sardar Vallabhbhai Patel, Maulana Abul Kalam Azad, Bhagat Singh, Chandra Shekhar Azad and Netaji Subhash Chandra Bose.

 ''Anybody who is an Indian citizen will take great objection to what this woman has said,'' Shrinate added.

-She lashed out at the government for its ''conspicuous silence'' and also that of BJP spokespersons, Prime Minister's Office and Home Minister's Office.
+She lashed out at the government for its ''conspicuous silence'' and also that of BJP spokespersons, the Prime Minister's Office and the Home Minister's Office.

 ''Here is someone who is given one of the highest honours of the land, the Padma Shri, and she doesn't even value our independence.
 What sort of a person are we honouring with one of our greatest honours?''
 Shrinate said.

-Shrinate said Kangana Ranaut should not just apologise but the government should also take action because somebody like her doesn't deserve to be honoured with one of the highest honours of this land.
+Shrinate said Kangana Ranaut should not just apologise but the government should also take action because somebody like her doesn't deserve to be honoured with one of the highest awards of this land.

-Ranaut, known for provocative and often inflammatory statements, was once again the centre of debate and ire, with politicians across the spectrum, including BJP MP Varun Gandhi, among the host of social media users and others who reacted with outrage for her comments at an event on Wednesday evening.
+Ranaut, known for provocative and often inflammatory statements, was once again the centre of debate and ire for her remarks, with politicians across the spectrum, including BJP MP Varun Gandhi, among the host of social media users and others who reacted with outrage for her comments at an event on Wednesday evening.

 BJP's Pilibhit MP Varun Gandhi shared a video of Ranaut's remarks on his Twitter handle.